kinow/autosubmit/docs/source/usage/configuration/new_job.rst

    :align: center
    :alt: skip_workflow

-Example 4: Conditional dependencies
+Example 4: Weak dependencies
 --------------------

-In this workflow you can see an illustrated example of conditional dependencies.
+In this workflow you can see an illustrated example of weak dependencies.

-Conditional dependencies, work like this way:
+Weak dependencies, work like this way:

 * X job only has one parent.
 X job parent can have "COMPLETED or FAILED" as status for current job to run.
 * X job has more than one parent.
 One of the X job parent must have "COMPLETED" as status while the rest can be  "FAILED or COMPLETED".